broij/akka-stream-utils/README.md

 ): Flow[Source[T, NotUsed], T, NotUsed]
 ```

 Creates a flattening operator.
 The result is a flow taking the first N substreams and joining them by emitting all of their elements.
-The function priorityOf is used to attribute a priority to each element and when several are available for emission, the one with the highest priority is emitted.
-When one of the substreams being joined completes, the flow takes the next substream and continues its process with that substream added in the set of substreams it joins.
+The function _priorityOf_ is used to attribute a priority to each element and when several are available for emission, the one with the highest priority is emitted.
+When one of the substreams being joined completes, the flow takes the next substream and continues its process with that substream added to the set of substreams it joins.
 The flow completes when the stream completes and all of its substreams have been processed.
 It fails when the stream fails or one of the substreams being processed fails.
 The number of substreams to join at the same time is provided by the user as an optional value called _breadth_.
-When that optional value is set _None_, there is no limit on the maximum number to process simultaneously.
+When that optional value is set _None_, there is no limit on the maximum number of substreams to process simultaneously.

 #### MapJoinWithPriorities
 ```